Editorial Feedback (Two Options: "Workshop" OR "Merciless")

 1️⃣ Workshop

 This feedback style is rooted in the MFA space.
 Focused on being highly constructive, we will excavate what is primarily working in your poems.
 This is not to say that we will not offer a critical reading to indicate what is not working and what needs further attention.
 Both are present in harmony.
 When compared with the "Merciless" option below, however, the Workshop style can be easier to digest and is recommended for newer poets looking for encouragement to chart a positive path forward in their poetic journey.
+Please send no more than 10 pages of poetry and start each poem on a new page.

 2️⃣ Merciless (No getting mad, please)